 7. Discover more of the bay: old Budva

 Budva is known as a party destination for Russian tourists.
 It is less charming than Kotor, but it does have a beautiful Stari Grad.
-Narrow alleys, a beautiful orthodox church and a citadel: enough things to see for a few hours!
+Narrow alleys, a beautiful orthodox church, and a citadel: enough things to see for a few hours!

 The real tourist attraction of Budva is not located in the city itself, but 6 kilometers south of Budva.
 This is the island of Sveti Stefan.
 This used to be a fishing island, nowadays it is a luxury island resort with its very own casino.
-The island can only be accessed via a dam that splits into two strips of beach.
+The island can only be accessed via a dam that splits into two strips of beaches.
 One beach is a public free beach, for the other beach you have to bring your wallet.
 This will cost you €80 per stretcher.
 The difference between the two beaches?
 Nothing, it is the same piece of beach with the same view.

 - To travel from Kotor to Perast by bus, I recommend Blue Line.
 This bus stops at the market outside Stari Grad and runs once every hour.
-Price is 1 euro and you pay to the driver.
+Price is 1 euro and you pay the driver.
 There are also other buses available, but they pass Perast at the top of the hill.

 - Good to know: they use the euro.
 In 2002 Montenegro introduced the euro as they lacked their own national currency.

 - Traveling from Dubrovnik to Kotor in summer?
 Keep your schedule flexible.
-Bus companies will say the drive takes 2 to 3 hours, but in reality it could take 4 to 5 hours due to queues at the border.
+Bus companies will say the drive takes 2 to 3 hours, but in reality, it could take 4 to 5 hours due to queues at the border.

 - The Bay of Kotor has much more to offer.
 On my list for the next time in Kotor would be Herceg Novi, Risan and the Ostrog monastery (enclosed by a mountain).

+And there you have it, a list of things to do in Kotor.
 Have you been to the Bay of Kotor?